Ranger105/Digit-Recognizer/README.md

 2. Data Normalization - We perform grayscale normalization (divide each pixel value by 255) to reduce effect of        Illumination.
 CNN converges faster on [0,1] data,than [0,255].

 3. Reshape Data - CNN takes in 3D matrix.
-Each pixel column in the training set has a name like pixelx, where x is      an integer between 0 and 783, inclusive.
+Each pixel column in the training set has a name like pixel x, where x is      an integer between 0 and 783, inclusive.
 Reshape data to [28, 28, 1].
 Since its grayscale, having 1 channel.

 4. Label Encoding - One hot encoding of Target variable.
 Ex- 1 - [0,1,0,0,0,0,0,0,0]